-3.2.3 Other data
+3.3.3 Other data

 This work relies heavily on geocoded information, which was provided by Instituto Pereira Passos (IPP).
 Key information is the slum borders, which is based on satellite pictures.
 This information is not only precise but quite detailed since it defines different slum borders even within large slum areas.
-As a result, the given definition led to 979 slums (rather than about 300 given by other definitions) which allows us to better localize each event of violence.
-The IPP also provides shape files with municipal schools' location, Rio de Janeiro's main roads and neighborhood limits.
+As a result, the given definition led to 979 slums (rather than about 300 given by other definitions) which allows us to better localize each violent event.
+IPP also provides shape files with municipal schools' location, Rio de Janeiro's main roads and neighborhood limits.
 Based on these shape files, we used GIS tools to calculate the area and population density of Rio de Janeiro's neighborhoods and distances from slums to schools and main roads.
-In order to understand the determinants of conflicts, we gathered from IPP income per capita, Gini index, and population, calculated at neighborhood level based on the 2000 IBGE Census.
-We also obtained information on the slum area for 1999 and 2004.
-The NASA website provided gridpoints information on Rio de Janeiro's elevation which allowed us to calculate slum steepness.
-Finally, we get from IPP a list with the slums' alternative names, which is necessary to match more precisely the DD reports to each slum.
+In order to understand the determinants of conflicts, we gathered from IPP income per capita, gini index, and population, calculated at neighborhood level based on the 2000